niti-go/RL-Trading-Env-and-Agent/README.md

-# RL Trading Env and Agent
+# RL Trading Environment and Agent
 Designing a stock trading environment using gym and training a reinforcement learning agent with the environment.